SuperFoo42/voila_mlir/README.md

 ## Requirements

-In order to build the compiler, you have to at least fulfill the requirements to build llvm, which requires at least 10GB of free disk sapace and 8GB of free RAM.
+In order to build the compiler, you have to at least fulfill the requirements to build llvm, which requires at least 10GB of free disk space and 8GB of free RAM.

 ## Setup